DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 - @KEBBIN **TODO: Add image reference.**

-Assuming we have already defined our turnouts with TURNOUT commands.
+Assuming that you have defined your turnouts with TURNOUT commands.

 .. code-block::